 Gene McGillian, director of market research at Tradition Energy, noted that seasonally, U.S. demand peaks during the summer.
 "If we see these draws past Labor Day, it will drive the market, possibly past $50.

 Matt Smith, director of commodity research at ClipperData, noted that "The peak of summer driving season has now passed, and demand for crude should wane also as refinery runs drop.
 Gasoline demand will ebb as summer road trips are mostly over and children head back to school."

 U.S. gasoline stocks were unchanged, compared with expectations in a Reuters poll for a 1.1 million-barrel drop.

 OPEC and other major producers including Russia have pledged to restrict output.
 Still, U.S. oil production has soared almost 12 percent since mid-2016. <C-OUT-T-EIA>

 "OPEC and Russia still face an uphill battle in reducing the global supply surplus in the face of growth in output elsewhere and less than compliant behaviour in their midst (Iraq, UAE)," French bank BNP Paribas said.

 OPEC member Angola released a loading plan showing October exports were planned at a 13-month high.

 On the demand side, analysts see a gradual slowdown in fuel consumption growth.

-This means that oil demand from the world's two biggest consumers may soon stall, while consumption has already peaked in Europe and Japan.
-(Reporting by Henning Gloystein and Dmitry Zhdannikov; Editing by Marguerita Choy and David Evans)
+This means oil demand from the world's two biggest consumers may soon stall.
+Consumption has already peaked in Europe and Japan.
+(Reporting by Henning Gloystein and Dmitry Zhdannikov; Editing by Marguerita Choy and David Gregorio)